muralibens/puppet-examples/README.md

 # puppet-examples
-A repository of simple examples using Puppet.
+A repository of simple examples using Puppet and Vagrant.

 ## How to use